 Operating locks is very simple and part of the fun of a boating holiday.
 Care must however be taken around locks and your hire operator will brief you fully when you collect your boat.

 The lock consists of a chamber into which your boat passes, plus a gate or gates at either end.
 The lock has openings (paddles or sluices) at the top and bottom to allow water in and out of the chamber to raise or lower the water level and the boat.
-These paddles are opened and closed by the crew using a lock handle on the winding gear at the top and bottom of each lock.
-It sounds a little complicated, but you will soon find that operating locks is very easy and great fun.
+These paddles are opened and closed by the crew using a lock handle (windlass) on the winding gear at the top and bottom of each lock.

 How large a party can I bring?

-Our largest boats can accommodate up to twelve people on one boat, or if you have a large party you could hire two boats and travel together, mooring up together at night
+Our largest boats can accommodate up to 12 people, but if you have a large party you could hire two boats and travel together, mooring up together at night.

 Who can be in charge of a boat?